arma-events/docs/src/en/faq.md

 ## What features do you have planned already?

-You can find a list of things we've planned on our [roadmap](./roadmap "Roadmap"), but haven't come around to implement.
+You can find a list of things we've planned on our [roadmap](./roadmap 'Roadmap'), but haven't come around to implement.

-## Will there be a dark theme?
+## How to change to light/dark theme?

-Of course!
-We have (almost) everything in place to support adding other themes, but for now we want to focus on adding features without worrying about how they look with different colors.
+For now switching is linked to current system settings.
+We plan to introduce a profile bound setting in the future.

 ## Will there be a Discord integration of **arma.events**?